raphael-susewind/india-religion-politics/andhraid/README.md

-ac_name_14 | Name of that assembly segment, as assigned by the Election Commission in 2014 ac_reserved_14 | Reservation status of that assembly segment, as assigned by the Election Commission in 2014 booth_id_14 | ID code of the polling booth, as assigned by the Election Commission in 2014
+ac_name_14 | Name of that assembly segment, as assigned by the Election Commission in 2014 ac_reserved_14 | Reservation status of that assembly segment, as assigned by the Election Commission in 2014 booth_id_14 | ID code of the polling booth, as assigned by the Election Commission in 2014 booth_name_14 | Name of the polling booth as listed on the cover sheet of the electoral rolls of 2014 address_14 | Address of the polling booth as listed on the cover sheet of the electoral rolls of 2014 district_14 | District into which this booth falls as listed on the cover sheet of the electoral rolls of 2014 revenue_14 | Revenue division into which this booth falls as listed on the cover sheet of the electoral rolls of 2014 thana_14 | Police station into whose jurisdiction this booth falls as listed on the cover sheet of the electoral rolls of 2014 mandal_14 | Mandal into which this booth falls as listed on the cover sheet of the electoral rolls of 2014 town_14 | Main town into which this booth falls as listed on the cover sheet of the electoral rolls of 2014 parts_14 | 'Parts' (usually streets) covered by this booth as listed on the cover sheet of the electoral rolls of 2014 pincode_14 | Pincode of this booth as listed on the cover sheet of the electoral rolls of 2014

 ## Processing